Bitcoin Spot ETF Flows

 TL;DR

-Daily net dollar flow into and out of the US spot Bitcoin ETFs.
-Each bar sums the day's creations minus redemptions across every tracked spot product.
+Each bar is one day’s authorised-participant creations minus redemptions, summed in USD across every US spot product and cleared at the 4pm NAV fix.
 The line on top is cumulative inflow since launch.
-Sage bars are inflow days, rust bars are outflow days; the live regime is keyed off the trailing five-day net.
+Sage bars are inflow days, rust bars are outflow days; the live regime keys off the trailing five-day net.

-Trailing five-day net flow is −$0.47BNeutral.
-Cumulative AUM across the spot complex sits at $101.81B; the top issuer by AUM is IBIT.
+Trailing five-day net flow is −$0.32BNeutral.
+Cumulative AUM across the spot complex sits at $102.64B; the top issuer by AUM is IBIT.
 The trailing five-day net is hugging the neutral band — new creations and redemptions are roughly cancelling at the AP layer.

-The per-issuer split is the unit of analysis, not the daily total.
-IBIT's growth from launch to today, FBTC's mid-tier plateau, GBTC's slow bleed, and the 31 July 2024 Mini Trust spin-off are the cycle's structural story.
-The daily flow bar carries the noise; the AUM ranking carries the signal.
+The per-issuer AUM ranking carries the cycle’s structural story: IBIT’s first-mover curve, FBTC’s self-custody plateau, GBTC’s fee-driven bleed, and the 31 July 2024 Mini Trust spin-off.
+The daily bar is noise; the AUM table is signal.

-Three conventions are worth flagging upfront.
-First, flow is net — we report the day's creation minus redemption rather than gross activity.
-Second, the spot universe excludes ProShares BITO (a CME futures-based ETF launched in October 2021); BITO appears in some upstream lists but is not a spot product, and the per-issuer ranking on this page filters it out.
-Third, the 11 January 2024 launch trading session covered ten of the eleven approved products; Hashdex's DEFI was approved in the January 10 omnibus order but did not trade as a spot product until its conversion completed on 27 March 2024.
-Grayscale's Bitcoin Mini Trust (ticker BTC) added a twelfth spot product on 31 July 2024 as a 10%-of-GBTC spin-off with a 0.15% expense ratio.
+Three conventions matter for reading the number.
+First, the flow is net, not gross — a $500M bar can mask $2B of creations against $1.5B of redemptions on the same day.
+Second, the spot universe excludes ProShares BITO, a CME futures-based ETF that launched in October 2021 and still appears in some upstream ETP lists; the per-issuer ranking on this page filters it out so the “top issuer” framing stays spot-only.
+Third, the 11 January 2024 launch session covered ten of the eleven approved products: Hashdex’s DEFI was named in the January 10 omnibus order but did not trade as a spot product until its conversion completed on 27 March 2024, and Grayscale’s Bitcoin Mini Trust (ticker BTC) added a twelfth spot product on 31 July 2024 as a 10%-of-GBTC spin-off carrying a 0.15% expense ratio.

-The trailing five-day net flow resolves on three bands.
+The trailing five-day net resolves on three bands.
 Above +$2B, the cell reads strong inflows: structural-week absorption that has clustered around extension legs and around quarter-end concentration windows.
-Below −$1B, the print is outflows: drawdown-week behaviour, with the GBTC-rotation caveat for early-2024 readings and the AP-redemption mechanics for later ones.
-Between sits the neutral band, where creations and redemptions roughly cancel.
+Below −$1B, the print is outflows: drawdown-week behaviour — but with the GBTC-rotation caveat for early-2024 readings and the AP-redemption mechanics for later ones.
+Between sits the neutral band, where creations and redemptions roughly cancel and the daily print carries no fresh contrarian signal.
+The thresholds describe magnitude; the per-issuer breakdown in the tooltip is what tells you whether a number is one issuer rotating or the whole complex moving in unison.

 Regime thresholds — keyed off the trailing 5-day net dollar flow